David Castaneda , MPS, LADC

 Director of Clinical Services

-In 2015, through consultation with BIPOC mentors, Cristina developed a group work model focused on building anti-racist practice and community.
-In partnership with a diverse group of colleagues, Cristina has developed and delivered trainings locally and nationally on anti-oppressive practice.
+In 2015, through consultation with BIPOC mentors, Cristina developed a group-work model focused on building anti-racist practice and community.
+In partnership with BIPOC colleagues, she has developed and delivered trainings locally and nationally on trauma-responsive and anti-oppressive practice.

-Cristina is humbled and honored to serve Hamm Clinic in the role of Director of Clinical Services.
+Cristina is humbled and deeply honored to serve in the role of Director of Clinical Services with Hamm Clinic.